chanzuckerberg/czgenepi/docs/backend/README.md

 ### Autogeneration of schema migration

 - after modifying/adding any database table/schema code run:
-  - `make utility-alembic-autogenerate MESSAGE="descriptive message"`
+  - `make backend-alembic-autogenerate MESSAGE="descriptive message"`
 - this will create a migration file under `src/backend/database_migrations`
   - make sure you look this file over and verify that alembic made the appropriate changes
-- run `make utility-alembic-upgrade-head`
+- run `make backend-alembic-upgrade-head`
   - this updates your local running database, make sure you use either `make pg-console` or `make db-console` to check that changes were applied appropriately!

 ## Updating python dependencies